-Most of the beach-goers (76.2%) found difficult to calculate the number of people they thought the beach could accommodate without feeling uncomfortable, but they had an opinion about what they would do if the beach became overcrowded, which means that they were concerned about crowding.
-In fact, more than two thirds of users reported to move to a less dense spot on the same beach or to another beach, and 23.8% stated that they preferred to be at home rather than on a crowded beach.
-The beachgoers' difficulties in determining the user density on a beach may be related to poor spatial awareness, because on pocket beaches such as Cala Fonda, users' responses were precise and consistent with each other.
-In most cases (66.7%) respondents stated their intention of avoiding or escaping crowds; in general, the more isolated or unspoilt the beach the more consistent were the beachgoers' responses.
+Most of the beachgoers (76.2 percent) found difficult to calculate the number of people they thought the beach could accommodate without feeling uncomfortable, but they had an opinion about what they would do if the beach became overcrowded, which means that they were concerned about crowding.
+In fact, more than two thirds of users reported to move to a less dense spot on the same beach or to another beach.
+A meaningful 23.8 percent of the beachgoers stated that they preferred to be at home rather than on a crowded beach, and this mainly took place on Muntanyans beach, which is the more crowded beach on the study and one of the two beaches closest to resorts.
+The beachgoers' difficulties in determining the user density on a beach may be related to poor spatial awareness, because on pocket beaches such asCala Fonda, users' responses were precise and consistent with each other.
+In most cases (66.7 percent) respondents stated their intention of avoiding or escaping crowds; in general, the more isolated orunspoilt the beach the more consistent were the beachgoers' responses.
 Lonely beaches, such as Trabucador, seemed to be chosen especially for this reason; comments such as "now I'm feeling fine; there aren't too much people" were recurrent.
-In 4.8% of cases, and only on Muntanyans beach, beach-goers stated that they would feel better with more people.
-This low percentage of gregarious users differs from the responses given at urban or developed beaches, where beach-goers appreciate a minimum threshold of users (De Ruyck et al., 1997), and demonstrates a distinction with regard to vulnerable beaches.
+In 4.8 percent of cases, and only on Muntanyans beach, beachgoers stated that they would feel better with more people.
+This low percentage of gregarious users differs from the responses given at urban or developed beaches, where beachgoers appreciate a minimum threshold of users (De Ruyck,Soares and McLachlan 1997), and demonstrates a distinction with regard to vulnerable beaches.